Comprehensive Review Real Customer Analysis

 Quality and Durability

-Now for the million-dollar question: will it last?
-The Arahi 7's durability is a bit of a sore spot, and honestly, it’s where the shoe's value proposition starts to get shaky.
+Now for the big question: will it last?
+Durability is a sore spot for the Arahi 7, and it’s where the value proposition starts to feel shaky.
 There's a big zero in the praise percentage for durability from the data we have, which speaks volumes.

 The most common complaints center on the outsole.
-The strategic placement of the Durabrasion rubber is great for weight, but the large areas of exposed EVA foam are a major weakness.
-Runners report seeing significant wear and tear on the exposed foam, particularly on the medial side, much faster than they would expect.
-This is a real concern if you're putting in serious mileage.
+The Durabrasion rubber placement helps keep weight down, but the large areas of exposed EVA foam are a weak point.
+Runners report significant wear on that exposed foam—especially on the medial side—faster than expected, which is a real concern for higher mileage.

 The other issue is the midsole cushioning.
 Users have noted that the CMEVA foam starts to feel flat and shows significant compression after about six months of regular use.
 As one user put it, the "Arahi 7 does not have the cushion that I'm used to in the Hoka Arahi 5 & 6."
 This loss of cushioning not only affects comfort but also compromises the shoe's performance over time.
 It's a shame, because a shoe at this price point should hold up a bit better.